Anaerin/leg_bot_v2/README.md

 ## So what does it do?

 Right now?
-Crashes.
-Horribly.
-After spitting out a URL for a token (that won't work, as it crashes).
+Spits out a URL for a token, that will allow it to connect to TMI (Which it will do, and join it's own channel).
+Beyond that, not much at all.
 What can I say, it's early days, and I'm still working on this.

 ## What's the plan?